St. Francois County Health Center processes birth and death certificates for

 office at (573)751-6378.

 You may download an application for a birth or death certificate online.
 Click the green arrow or click here to download the form.
-Complete the form and bring the form to our office or mail the form to SFCHC with the $15.00 fee, the application must be notarized and proper identification is required.
+Complete the form and bring the form to our office or mail the form to SFCHC with the $15.00 fee, the application must be notarized and proper identification is required if the application is mailed in.

 ALL MAIL IN REQUESTS MUST BE NOTARIZED BEFORE